ryscher/old-vagrant-dryad/README.md

   - `db.password` and `testdb.password` can be anything you like.
 They will only be used within the VM.
   - `assetstoreIncoming` should be set to `0`
 - IF you are doing an AWS install
-  - `aws.accessKey` and `aws.secretKey` are the credentials that the AWS machine will use to connect with other AWS services.
-In most cases, these can be your personal AWS credentials.
   - `aws.regionName` is the region that the AWS machines will be created in.
   - `aws.bucketName` is the name of the S3 bucket that will be used for the assetstore.
   - `assetstoreIncoming` should be set to `1`